 TMJ Resolution at La Jolla Dental Care

-Dr. Charles Briscoe has over 32 years serving the San Diego area and helping his patients have a healthy, attractive smile.
-As an award-winning dentist, he has built his practice around personal attention and care, along with the use of the most advanced dental techniques.
+As an award-winning dentist, Dr. Han has built his practice around personal attention and care, along with the use of the most advanced dental techniques.
 If you believe you may have TMJ and are suffering any of the symptoms, it is important that you are treated as early as possible.

 Treating TMJ as Early as Possible is Important to Your Dental and Oral Health